Deltares/Wflow.jl/docs/src/structure.md

 # Model structure

- Below the composite type that represents all different aspects of a Wflow Model, such as the network, parameters, clock, configuration and input and output.
+ Below the composite type that represents all different aspects of a `Wflow.Model`, such as the network, parameters, clock, configuration and input and output.

 ```julia